Chart Color Schemes

 Howrah - Tranmere has a typical household mix, with a higher-than-average median household size

 Family households constitute 73.1% of all households, including 30.5% couples with children, 32.1% couples without children, and 9.6% single parent families.
-Non-family households account for the remaining 26.9%, with lone person households at 24.3% and group households comprising 2.5%.
-The median household size is 2.5 people, larger than the Greater Hobart average of 2.4 people.
+Non-family households comprise the remaining 26.9%, with lone person households at 24.3% and group households making up 2.5%.
+The median household size is 2.5 people, larger than the Greater Hobart average of 2.4.

 Frequently Asked Questions - Households